 Elena Snow holds a Bachelor of Arts in Vocal Performance from DePaul University in Chicago, and a minor in Spanish and Photography.
 She has studied under the direction of Metropolitan Opera mezzo soprano, Jane Bunnell, Israeli soprano Orna Arania, Northwestern University Professor Bruce Hall, and the Summer of 2011 with Bass Eric F. Halvarson, in Perigueux, France, and with Julia Failkner, director of the Ryan Center of Lyric Opera of Chicago. .
 Elena is a member of the Chicago Symphony Chorus, Chicago Opera Theatre, section leader and cantor at St. Josaphat Parish Church Choir, and a member of the Alioni Georgian Ensemble.
 She has had extensive choral experience as a member of DePaul's A Capella group and University Singers, where she was also a soloist for Bach Cantata BWV 187 and Zelenka's Missa dei Filli.
 Some of her operatic roles include "Nancy" from Benjamin Britten's "Albert Herring," "Amore" in "L'incoronazione di Poppaea," "Pitti-Sing" in "The Mikado," and "Lily" in "The Secret Garden."

 In the Spring of 2013, she played the role of Prince Orlofsky for the American Chamber Opera production of "Die Fledermaus" and recently played "Cherubino" in Mozart's "The Marriage of Figaro" at the Chicago Summer Opera production, and the role of "Cenerentola" (Cinderella) in Rossini's Opera " La Cenerentola" for the Candid Concert Opera production.
-She received 4th place at the 2013 Bel Canto Competition.
+She won the voice category at the Walgreens concerto competition, and received an award at the 2013 Chicago Bel Canto Competition.

 MATHIAS TACKE, violin